Socialism in Egypt: Republic of Egypt

 The DMNL was given advance knowledge of the coup through Ahmad Hamrush, the leader of the DMNL's military branch.
 Hamrush then passed the information on to other members of the DMNL, Khalid Muhyi al-Din (Note: Khalid Muhyi al-Din was never a formal member of the DMNL, though he was on the left of the Free Officers movement and had connections with the DMNL's military wing.) and Ahmad Fuad.
 Khalid himself personally introduced Nasser to Ahmad Fuad, the liaison between the DMNL's central committee and military, in either late 1949 or early 1950.
 The DMNL agreed to disseminate the officers' political pamphlets via their networks.

 The DMNL agreed to support the movement, despite it not being an explicitly Marxist group, because they saw the group as the best weapon against the liberal-capitalist feudal monarchy.
-After the coup of July 23rd 1952, the DMNL believed that they can inject Marxist ideas to move the revolution.
-However, the officer movement initially was not anti-capitalist; one of the firsts enacted reforms reduced the minimum requirement for companies to have native Egyptian shareholders from 51% to 49%, allowing foreign investors to hold a majority stake.
+After the coup of July 23, 1952, the DMNL believed that they could inject Marxist ideas to move the revolution.
+However, the officer movement initially was not anti-capitalist; one of the first enacted reforms reduced the minimum requirement for companies to have native Egyptian shareholders from 51% to 49%, allowing foreign investors to hold a majority stake.

 After King Farouk was overthrown, a new government was proclaimed, the Revolutionary Command Council, with Mohammed Naguib as president - an older more conservative officer.
 The first major crisis the regime faced was a major protest at Kafr al-Dawwar, just twenty days after the coup.
 Kafr al-Dawwar was a small industrial city with two large textile factories and a workers' housing complex.
 The average daily wage was seventeen piasters a day, low even for Egyptian standards.
 The workers were motivated by the RCC's revolutionary slogans, demanding their rights "in the name of Muhammad Naguib and the revolution".
-The workers at the plant rose on August 12th, demanding improved conditions.
+The workers at the plant rose on August 12, demanding improved conditions.